msandfor/100-days-of-code/log.md

 **Today's Progress**:

 I was looking at serverless logic and azure functions.
 There might be something there for my twitterbot.
+I also played codecombat for a couple of hours after dinner and looked at Grasshopper (javascript) and EnKi in the park whilst walking the dogs.

 *** Thoughts***